JoaLampela/Portfolio/_posts/2023-07-05-hot-hands-furnace.md

 Many of the team members had worked together on a game concept for a real-time card game, so we decided to move forward with that idea.
 Card effects were kept simple and understandable while introducing interaction using a countdown-based spell system.
 The game's speed was also made to increase as players' hands warmed up during the course of a match.
 The game ended up winning this round of the competition.

-I was responsible for the game's netcode and the AWS services' implementation in the cloud.

 The game features 60+ unique cards with persistent player profiles with fully customizable decks that are stored in the cloud.

 ![Deck Builder]({{site.url}}{{site.baseurl}}/assets/images/hh-deck-builder.png)